Alec10111/food-recipe-api/README.md

 ## Usage

 ### Recipes
-Recipes consists of title, description, ingredients and steps.
+Recipes consists of title, description, a list of ingredients and a list steps.
 They also have information of the user that created them.
 Using the available endpoints for `/recipes` you can
 - create a recipe
 - retrieve a single recipe